-Managing Climate Change Risk, Including Fossil Fuel Free Portfolios
+Managing Climate Change Risk, Including

-Walden recognizes the urgent need to respond and adapt to climate change, which is a threat to global public health and the environment.
-Walden integrates climate change risk in portfolio management in a holistic manner – addressing the supply side (fossil fuel and related companies) as well as the demand side (all other portfolio companies as energy users).
-Walden considers climate change risk in company selection, corporate engagement activities, and public policy advocacy.
-For more information on our approach, please read Investing to Reduce Returns - Of CO2 from the Summer 2013 edition of Walden's semi-annual newsletter, Values.
+For all client portfolios, Walden integrates climate change risk in portfolio management in a holistic manner – addressing the supply side (fossil fuel and related companies when held) as well as the demand side (all other portfolio companies as energy users).
+Walden considers climate change risk in company selection, shareholder engagement activities, and public policy advocacy.
+See"Investing to Reduce Returns - Of CO2" from the Summer 2013 edition of Walden's newsletter, Values.

-For well over a decade Walden has raised the issue of climate change risk with a broad range of companies, including some of the biggest energy companies in the industry.
-These dialogues continue, and today we are asking companies to take specific, measurable steps to disclose their approach to addressing climate change.
-We also ask companies to ensure that their public policy advocacy supports forward-looking legislation and regulation combatting climate change.
-For more information on our work on this topic, please read Catalyzing a Climate of Change from the Winter 2013 edition of Values.
+For well over a decade Walden has raised the issue of climate change risk with a broad range of companies through dialogues and shareholder resolutions, including some of the biggest energy companies.
+These engagements continue, and today we are asking companies to take specific, measurable steps to reduce greenhouse gas emissions and invest in renewable energy.
+We also ask companies to ensure that their public policy advocacy supports effective legislation and regulation combatting climate change.
+For more information on our work on this topic, see the following articles from our Values newsletter: "Tipping Points" (Summer 2014) and "Catalyzing a Climate of Change" (Winter 2013).

 Both strategies – divestment and engagement – elevate the visibility of the climate change crisis and provide impetus for long overdue action on the public policy front.
 Walden would be pleased to assist you in understanding the options available and developing a plan of action that is right for you.